 Cursor Python Venv Not Detected (Wrong Interpreter)

-Cursor picks the system Python instead of your project venv, breaking imports, linting, and agent-generated code.
-Diagnose the interpreter picker, venv discovery, and shell PATH.
+Cursor uses system Python instead of your project venv, breaking imports, linting, and agent edits.
+Fix the interpreter picker, venv discovery, shell PATH, and the new Python Environments panel.

 You activated .venv, ran pip install -r requirements.txt, and everything works in your terminal.
 You open the same project in Cursor and every import lights up red.
 Pylance reports Import "fastapi" could not be resolved.
-The Composer suggests pip install fastapi even though it is already installed.
+Composer suggests pip install fastapi even though it is already installed.
 The status bar shows Python 3.11.7 64-bit pointing at /usr/local/bin/python3 instead of .venv/bin/python.
-This is a Python-extension interpreter discovery problem — not a real package install issue — and it cascades into every other surface: linting, type checking, agent edits, and run-and-debug.
+This is a Python-extension interpreter discovery problem, not a real package install issue, and it cascades into every surface: linting, type checking, agent edits, and run-and-debug.

 Common causes